-Spectra PC and Spectra LS Components

-The Spectra LS replaces the previous generation controller module, the Spectra PC.
+Spectra PC and Spectra LS Depending on when you purchased your library, your library may use either the Spectra LS or the Spectra PC as the LCM.
 The Spectra LS provides the same functionality as the Spectra PC and includes features that allow for new functionality in the future.
-The Spectra LS also contains a hard drive that is used for storing log files used for troubleshooting the library.
-Both the Spectra PC and the Spectra LS can be used in the same library.
+The Spectra LS also contains a hard drive that is used for storing the logs used for troubleshooting the library.